theobald-software/xu-column-decryption/aws-lambda/xuDecryptionLambda/Readme.md

 ```
 dotnet new serverless.EmptyServerless -n xuDecryptionLambda
 ```
+The project template can be found [here](https://dotnetnew.azurewebsites.net/template/Amazon.Lambda.Templates/AWS.Lambda.Serverless.Empty.CSharp).

 It is meant to be a starting point for your own lambda function for decrypting the XU generated encrypted data.
-The lambda part of this project is basically the vanilla template and thus might not be configured correctly to match your security or other guidelines.
+The lambda part of this project is basically the vanilla template and thus will most likely not be configured correctly to match your security or other guidelines.
 Please **review the serverless.template file before deployment to avoid putting your or your organizations data at risk**.

-You may edit the template to customize the function or add more functions and other resources needed by your application.
+Edit the template to customize the function or add more functions and other resources needed by your application.

+Deployment might require additional setup steps on the users machine.

 # Build and Deployment